tiendat104/Conditional_GAN_Mnist/README.md

 And the file cgan_convergence_failure.py contains code for the model that produces "convergence failure" problem.

-Furthermore, after we get a good model (in file cgan.py), we try to improve our model by applying the technique "label smoothing".
+Furthermore, after we get a good model (in file cgan.py), we try to improve our model by applying the technique "one-sided label smoothing".
 The file cgan_one_sided_smoothing.py contains code for the model that applies this technique.

 # Experiment result
-We create a report for problems during training such as "mode collapse" and "convergence failure", as well as how to overcome them
+We create a report for problems during training such as "mode collapse" and "convergence failure", as well as how to overcome them.

 We also report the effect of applying "one sided label smoothing" technique to our model.